dbish/dynamite/README.md

 # dynamite

-aws lambda event handler to replicate dynamo tables into a postgres database
+Use dynamite to keep a postgres replica of a dynamodb table(s).
+At its core, dynamite is an AWS Lambda event handler for processing dynamodb streams record events and shuttling those record events into an associated postgres database.